 Often people with a loved one dependent on drugs feel isolated and ashamed.
 Another person’s dependency to drugs is not a reflection on you or a failing on your part.

-Pennie and Peter’s story provides a good example of parents dealing with their daughter’s drug dependency.
+Pennie and Peter’s story is a good example of parents dealing with their daughter’s drug use disorder.
 They talk about the shame they felt and how they found a way of coping.
-LINK

 Remember to create and maintain very clear boundaries around what you find acceptable in your home.
 This is one of the most important steps you can take – for your sanity and for your loved one’s recovery.
 More on setting boundaries